From One Osprey to Another

 8. “Don’t go home every weekend.”

 There is typically something happening every weekend at Stockton!
 Consult the Stockton event calendar or OspreyHub for dates and times of upcoming events.
 We know you miss your friends and family back home, but don’t miss out on all the opportunities to make new friends and memories on campus.
-Your family can also get involved through the Parent & Family Association.
+Your family can also get involved through the Family Experience.

 9. “It’s okay to feel homesick, lost and overwhelmed in the beginning.
 Stockton will become your second home after you get past the adjustment process.
 You will look back on all of your memories from Stockton and smile.”